Programmable Boost LED Driver

 (power management IC) which looks as if it was specifically designed for

 Synchronous Boost Converter!
-I won't go through all the details here
+I won't go through all the details here, but it not

 only checks all the boxes in our requirements, but also adds several